 The ACT with Writing is the general math, reading/language arts, and science assessment for academic achievement reporting in Grade 11.

 - ✓ Submit requests for accommodations in the Test Accessibility and Accommodations site.
-Deadline: February 7, 2025. - ✓ Ensure Grade 11 student enrollments are correct in the district's Student Information System (e.g., Infinite Campus, PowerSchool) to ensure correct students are uploaded to the testing portal.
-The OPI will perform a final upload of students in mid-January. - ✓ Complete Site Readiness to ensure devices are up to date for spring testing.
+Deadline: February 7, - ✓ Complete Site Readiness to ensure devices are up to date for spring testing.

 ACT Timely Task Resources